MrMicky-FR/WorldEditSelectionVisualizer/README.md

 - Highly customizable for the performance of your server
 - Supports both [WorldEdit](https://enginehub.org/worldedit) and [FastAsyncWorldEdit](https://www.spigotmc.org/resources/fastasyncworldedit.13932/)
 - Compatible with all Minecraft versions starting with 1.7.10
+- Support for RGB color codes in messages on Minecraft 1.16 and higher, with the `&#rrggbb` format
 - [PlaceholderAPI](https://github.com/PlaceholderAPI/PlaceholderAPI) support (you can use the placeholders `%wesv_toggled_selection%`, `%wesv_toggled_clipboard%`, `%wesv_volume_selection%` and `%wesv_volume_clipboard%`)

 ## Downloads